What happens to the chart you embedded six months ago?

 The Maintenance Debt Math

-Here's what a single chart update looks like with a typical static workflow:
+Here is what a single chart update looks like with a typical static workflow:

 - 30 minutes to locate the original data source and verify current numbers